-“In my experience, discount codes convert best new visitors to email subscribers and more importantly these customers will have a higher average order value than customers without a discount code!”
+“In my experience, discount codes convert best new visitors to email subscribers.
+More importantly these customers will have a higher average order value than customers without a discount code!”

 Matthew Bell, founder of Bell Interactive:

-“Offer your site visitors a free gift, a download, e-book – something special to incentivize them to sign up.
-Then the initial communications to that newly registered user should be high quality, authentic content.
+“Offer your site visitors a free gift, a download, ebook – something special to incentivize them to sign up.
+Then the communication should be high quality, authentic content.
 Don’t go for a sale right away.“

 Alexis Krasinski, owner of Monarchy Management:

 “Email newsletters are still one of the largest sources of traffic for my clients and one of the largest contributors of sales.
 I’ve found that discounts, promotions and exclusive content increase the open-rate of the emails.
-That being said however, your newsletter needs to have meaty content to keep readers opening the newsletter and to send them to your website.”
+However, your newsletter needs to have meaty content to keep readers opening it and going back to your website.”

 Robert Brandl, founder of EmailToolTester.com:

-“We are sending an automatic email to new newsletter subscribers – one with a banner, the other without.
+“We send an automatic email to new newsletter subscribers – one with a banner, the other without.
 The no-banner version receives 115% more clicks.
 When people see the banner, they are much more likely to delete the message right away as they think it’s an ad.”

 Pav Sideris, Digital Marketing Manager at CashBacker:

-“The take-home tip is collect relevant customer data, monitor activity and interaction data to create an array of email suites that are relevant to the customer journey to maximise the results from email.”
+“Collect relevant customer data and monitor activity to create different emails relevant to the customer journey to maximize the results from email.”

 Renee Tarnutzer, Product Marketing Specialist at Understory Weather:

 “When it comes to email newsletters, the first step must be identifying the segments you need to target.
-This should include demographics, psychographics as well as user behaviors.
+This should include demographics, psychographics and user behavior.

-Although this takes time on the forefront, there are a lot of little nuggets that can be harvested from data so you can build strong segments that, in turn, will build strong email campaigns.
+Although this takes time, you can learn a lot from data so you can build strong segments that, in turn, will build strong email campaigns.